Michael Wacha: Boston Red Sox (2022)

-San Diego Padres
+San Diego Padres (2023)

 Michael Wacha on the hill in 2025.

 On February 16, 2023, Wacha signed a one-year contract with the San Diego Padres.
 In 2023, Wacha went 14–4 with 124 strikeouts and an ERA of 3.22 in 134.1 innings pitched.
 From the beginning of the 2022 season to the end of the 2023 season, Wacha's 24–6 record (.800 winning percentage) was the best of any MLB pitcher, minimum 40 games started.
 He became a free agent following the season.

-Kansas City Royals
+Kansas City Royals (2024–present)

 On December 18, 2023, Wacha signed a two-year, $32 million contract with the Kansas City Royals which contained a player option for the second year.

 On November 3, 2024, Wacha signed a three-year, $51 million contract with the Royals, containing a fourth-year option maxing out the deal at $72 million.
 The contract replaced the previous two-year contract that Wacha had with the Royals.

 On May 7, 2025, Wacha pitched his 1,500th career inning after he pitched seven innings, allowed three hits, walked just one batter, and struck out five batters in a 2–1 victory over the Chicago White Sox.
 With that milestone, Wacha became the 20th active pitcher to reach that milestone as a pitcher.